achyutganti/achyutganti.github.io/_posts/2022-11-13-Linux-Filesystem.md

 Some basics, first, when you do `Ctrl+Alt+T` on your keyboard, you will load up the terminal.
 And what you see there are generally two distinct words separated by '@'.
 The first half of that string tells you the username in your home directory.
 There could be multiple depending on how many users have accounts on your system.
 And the second half of the string is called the hostname or domain name.
 Consider that your machine's name.

 And if you want to know who you are (username), just type `whoami` in the terminal and linux will tell you who you are.
 And if you want to know the hostname, then there are two ways to do that.
 Simply type `hostname` in terminal, or you can either do `cat /etc/hostname`.
-Remember this other one and will come back to it later when we discuss the file structure in linux.
+Remember the `cat` command, we will come back to it later when we discuss file structures in linux.

 <p float="center">
   <img src="/images/posts/whoami.png" width="260" />